• Summary

 Amd §3224-b, Ins L

-Limits the lookback period for insurance overpayment recovery from health care providers to three months.
+Changes the lookback period for insurance overpayment recovery from health care providers from twenty-four months to twelve months.

 Go to top